Skwunk/API/go/README.md

-# Go API Server for testapi
+# Go API Server for prototypeapi

 Testing viability of OpenAPI2.0 for new URY API